 |3D printing allows for both fully printed assemblies and the ability to design parts that combine components and assemblies into a single part to reduce part counts and complexity.|

 #4: You can't print in metal.

 "This was printed?
 I thought it came from a store!"
 There is a general expectation that metal printing is a far off concept, and that just isn’t true.
 There are several forms of metal 3D printing out today and while some of them are really expensive in terms of machines, there are several technologies that are emerging that are bringing metal printing closer to the price of plastic printing.
 The traditional way of 3D metal printing is direct metal laser sintering, or DMLS, and it uses a high-powered laser beam to melt the powder in just the right spot.
 Some of the newer technologies are using a bound metal deposition process, where the metal powder and binder are mixed into a rod shape.
-The rod is then extruded, and the part is printed one layer at a time for a similar result as fused metal deposition.
+The rod is then extruded, and the part is printed one layer at a time for a similar result as a fused metal deposition.
 These technologies are the beginning wave of how metal parts will be prototyped and manufactured in the near future.
 With that said, metal printing isn’t the same and should be treated differently, but metal printing is a good slice of the 3D printing pie.

 |Metal 3D printing is a reality with systems like the Desktop Metal Studio+ producing functional parts out of stainless steel alloys in an office safe package.|